 - Preliminary actions were developed based on the common themes, staff input and Accessibility Coordinator knowledge.

 - The Accessibility and Inclusion Committee provided initial action ideas and shared feedback on the preliminary draft actions.
-Their input has been integrated into the draft actions that will be presented to the community for feedback late May/early June.
+Their input was integrated into the draft actions that will be presented to the community for feedback in June.

 - Key partner meetings were held to review and refine the actions that the partners have a role in delivering.

-- Refine actions based on above engagement – June
+- Refine actions based on above engagement – June-July

-- Draft the full Action Plan document - June
+- Draft the full AAP document – July

-- AIC feedback on the draft Accessibility Action Plan – July
+- AIC feedback on the draft AAP – August

-- Council review of the Accessibility Action Plan – September
+- Council review of the AAP – September